 By far, the most significant cloud software for small business accounting outside of the actual accounting software is document management software.
-The top players for small businesses are HubDoc and Receipt Bank.
-HubDoc is a Toronto-based startup founded by Jamie Shulman and Jamie McDonald, and Xero, the cloud accounting software, bought it last year.
+The top players for small businesses are HubDoc and Dext, formerly Receipt Bank.
+HubDoc is a Toronto-based startup founded by Jamie Shulman and Jamie McDonald, and Xero, the cloud accounting software, bought it in 2018.

-HubDoc replaces the traditional shoebox of receipts but is superior in so many ways.
+Dext and HubDoc replace the traditional shoebox of receipts but are superior in so many ways.

-Third, it offers multiple ways to get receipts into the system, including via email and a mobile app which allows you to photograph receipts.
+They offer multiple ways to get receipts into their system, including via email and a mobile app that allows you to photograph receipts.
 The fact that a receipt photographed with your mobile phone can now automatically become accurate data going into the right place in your accounting system is a game-changer.

-HubDoc costs only $25 a month and is the core document management solution we use with all our clients.
+Dext costs $25 a month and is the core document management solution we use with all our clients.

 Xero and Quickbooks Online are both fabulous pieces of software that, for small business owners, offer significant benefits over desktop alternatives.
 You can find many good reviews online but here’s a quick list of the key features that make these cloud accounting programs better than standalone desktop software: